 OUR RESEARCH LOCATION

-Svalbard is located far north the Artic Circle.
+Svalbard is located far north the Arctic Circle.

 The Svalbard archipelago is located east of Greenland, far north the Arctic Circle.
 The archipelago is about twice the size of Belgium.
 Svalbard is home to Ny-Ålesund at the Kongsfjord, one of the northernmost settlements in the world.
 Eleven countries operate research bases and research laboratories here.
 France and Germany maintain a particularly close cooperation, jointly operating the AWIPEV research base.